Bohnenblust--Hille inequality for cyclic groups: Proof of Theorem

 \section{Proof of Theorem \ref{thm:bh cyclic}}

 In the torus $\T^n$ case, the BH inequalities \eqref{BHT} can be reduced to \emph{homogeneous polynomials}, \emph{i.e.}, linear combinations of monomials $z^\alpha$ with same $|\alpha|$.
-However, this is not clear for $\Om_2^n$; the proof of \eqref{ineq:bh boolean} for non-homogeneous polynomials is more involved; see \cite{DMP} for details.
-Here, similar to $\Omega_2^n$, it is not clear if we may reduce the proof of BH inequalities for $\Omega^n_N$ \eqref{ineq:bh cyclic} to homogeneous polynomials only.
-We succeed here by reducing to a different notion of homogeneity, given in terms of the size of the support of $\alpha$, $|\supp(\alpha)|:=|\{j:\alpha_j\neq 0\}|$:
+However, it is not clear how to do this for $\Om_2^n$.
+The proof of \eqref{ineq:bh boolean} for non-homogeneous polynomials is more involved; see \cite{DMP} for details.
+In the setting of Theorem \ref{thm:bh cyclic}, it is similarly unclear whether we may reduce the proof of BH inequalities for $\Omega^n_K$ \eqref{ineq:bh cyclic} to homogeneous polynomials only.
+Ultimately we succeed by reducing to a different notion of homogeneity, given in terms of the size of the support of $\alpha$.
+Write $|\supp(\alpha)|:=|\{j:\alpha_j\neq 0\}|$.
+Throughout this section, we fix $K\ge 3$.

-\begin{defn}[Support-homogeneous polynomials] A polynomial $f:\Om_N^n\to\C$ is $\ell$-\emph{support-homogeneous} if it can be written as
+\begin{defn}[Support-homogeneous polynomials] A polynomial $f:\Om_K^n\to\C$ is $\ell$-\emph{support-homogeneous} if it can be written as

 \end{defn}

 We will employ a certain operator that removes monomials whose support sizes are not maximal and alters the coefficients of the remaining terms (those of maximal support size) in a controlled way.